 Tips for your New Zealand holiday planning

-- To check roads and hiking trail conditions especially in winter months, go to the New Zealand’s Department of Conservation website.
+- To check roads and hiking trail conditions, especially in the winter months, go to New Zealand’s Department of Conservation website.

 I hope you will fall in love with New Zealand just as much as I did.
 If you have questions, write them in the comments and I promise I’ll respond!
 Don’t forget to like or share this with friends who might find it useful.
-Happy and save travels!
+Happy and safe travels!